April 18 - 21, 2014

 The launches will be between April 18 - 21, 2014, and will take place in countries across the world!
 So far we already have teams signed up from the US, UK, Spain, Australia, and Japan… and the list keeps growing!

-The challenge will include competitions for Best Photograph, Best Design, and Highest Altitude.
-More details and prize information coming soon!
+The challenge will include competitions for Best Photograph, Best Design, Highest Altitude, and Best Experiment.
+Check out the Challenges page for more information!

 What is a high altitude balloon (HAB)?